 TriNet is a professional employer organization (PEO) that helps small and medium-sized businesses manage their HR operations.
-Founded in 1988 and based in Dublin, California, it serves as a comprehensive HR partner for companies looking to outsource their human resources functions.
+Founded in 1988 and based in Dublin, California, it serves as an HR partner for companies looking to outsource their human resources functions.

 For employees, TriNet offers a mobile app that puts HR information at their fingertips.
 Workers can view paychecks, access insurance cards, request time off, and submit expense claims through the platform.
 Managers get additional tools to handle approvals and oversee team operations.

 To get started, businesses need at least five employees and can choose flexible contract terms.
-While TriNet handles day-to-day HR tasks, companies maintain control over their workforce and culture while reducing administrative burden.
+TriNet handles day-to-day HR tasks while companies maintain control over their workforce and culture.

 TriNet handles your HR needs so you can focus on your business.
 They take care of payroll, benefits, compliance, and HR support all in one place.
 Think of them as your outsourced HR department that works behind the scenes to manage employee paperwork, process payroll, offer competitive benefits packages, and help with workplace regulations.
 Many small business owners choose TriNet to reduce admin work and gain access to benefits that typically only larger companies can offer.